-Christina is a stay-at-home mom of three unique girls, two of which were lucky to have the support of solid math teachers during remote learning.
+Christina is a stay-at-home mom of three unique girls, two of whom were lucky to have the support of solid math teachers during remote learning.

 Makayla, her middle child, didn't have the same luck, but had an attitude that could have tricked anyone.

 Makayla has always been an optimist.
 In sports, losing was never a problem.
 In school, bad grades were just a learning curve.
 She didn't take many things personally, because enjoying herself was her top priority.

 It goes without saying then that even though she was struggling in math, she had a great attitude about it.
 In fact, she actually enjoys it.
 She loves everything about school.
 While many kids who struggle in school have problems with mindset, Makayla was always leading the way with positivity and joy.
 Learning new things delights her, and mastering new skills excites her.